miladyboy/wingman/tasks/Tasks.md

 # Today
 - [ ] Fix the ugly messages that I get when the tests run.
 - [ ] Refactor other tests to use getByTestId()
+- [ ] Refreshing the app restores the last active chat

+# Doing
 - [ ] User can start a new chat, send a message, and see it appear
 - [ ] User can upload an image in chat and see the preview
 - [ ] User can rename and delete a conversation
-- [ ] Refreshing the app restores the last active chat

-# Doing
-- [ ] Authenticated user is redirected to `/app`
-- [ ] Unsubscribed user is redirected to `/subscribe` and can complete the subscription flow
-- [ ] Subscribed user is redirected away from `/subscribe`

 # Done
+- [x] A paid user shouldn't be able to access /subscribe
 - [x] Test the stripe subscription flow.
 - [x] Landing page loads and primary CTA works
 - [x] User can register, login, and logout